 The laboratory does provide ongoing training open to all Johnson County law enforcement agencies.
 Contact the laboratory for more information on the current training schedule, or for other needs specific to your agency.

 Tours of the laboratory are restricted, but may be available based on your organization's need and request.
-Contact the laboratory for more information.
+See the Contact the Crime Lab page for more information on requesting a tour.